simonmichael/hledger/hledger/hledger.m4.md

 # Lot reporting

+(Since 1.99.1)

-(AKA Gain reporting.
+Also known as Gain reporting.
-Since 1.99.1, experimental.
-For more technical details, see [SPEC-lots](/SPEC-lots.html).)

 When you buy (acquire) some amount of an investment commodity (a lot), it can be important (depending on your local tax rules)